 Even if you watched the Seattle Seahawks score a victory in last night’s Super Bowl game, you may not know that they have a fullback who wears hearing aids — yes, hearing aids.

-Most of his life, Jack had been a Giants fan — that is, until he saw Coleman star in this following Duracell commercial:
+For most of his life, Jack had been a Giants fan.
+That is, until he saw Coleman star in this following Duracell commercial:

 Jack, who has been hearing impaired since the age of 9 months, was deeply inspired by the commercial and since then, he has been a Seahawks and a Coleman fan.
 If there’s any proof that role models like Coleman can slowly change the stigmatization of hearing aids or the mentality toward the hearing impaired, this is it.